The pathology residency program provides a teaching experience with a broad and diverse spectrum of pathology

 The AP/CP program provides early exposure to all fields of pathology, 2 months of elective, and up to 3 weeks for vacation or additional elective per academic year.
 Structured curriculum and graduated responsibilities are emphasized in both AP and CP rotations.

-Anatomic Pathology Boot Camp (1 month), Autopsy/Liver/Neuropathology (3 months), Surgical Pathology (5 months at LAC Medical Center and 5 months at Keck Hospital of USC), Gynecologic Pathology (5 months at LAC Medical Center), Dermatopathology (1 month), Renal/Pulmonary Pathology (1 month), Cytopathology (4 months), Pediatric Pathology (1 month at Children’s Hospital Los Angeles), and Medical Examiners (1 month at Los Angeles County Coroner’s Office).
+Anatomic Pathology Boot Camp (1 month), Autopsy/Liver/Neuropathology (3 months), Surgical Pathology (5 months at Los Angeles General Medical Center and 5 months at Keck Hospital of USC), Gynecologic Pathology (5 months at Los Angeles General Medical Center), Dermatopathology (1 month), Renal/Pulmonary Pathology (1 month), Cytopathology (4 months), Pediatric Pathology (1 month at Children’s Hospital Los Angeles), and Medical Examiners (1 month at Los Angeles County Coroner’s Office).

 Hematology-Hematopathology (6 months), Transfusion Medicine (4 months with 2 weeks at Harbor-UCLA Medical Center for Apheresis), Microbiology (2 months), Chemistry/Informatics/Lab Management (2 months), Molecular Pathology (1 month), Keck Clinical Pathology (2 months), Coagulation and Hemostasis (1 month 3 of 4 weeks at Cedars-Sinai Medical Center), and Cytogenetics/Molecular Cytogenomics (1 month at Children’s Hospital Los Angeles).